AhmadHassan71/Multiplayer-Item-Collection-Game/README.md

-# Operating Systems Assignment 2
+# Muliplayer Game using threads
 A simple multiplayer game where players can move around a game board and collect items.

 ## This Project  is made by Ahmad Hassan